One country, two systems: Potential extension

 Several high level members of the government have expressed a potential extension of the system beyond 2047 for Hong Kong.
 In January 2020, Carrie Lam stated that "My view is this: as long as we persist with the "One Country, Two Systems" principle, push forward the implementation of 'One Country, Two Systems' and have a full understanding and implementation of the principle... then we have adequate reason to believe that 'One Country, Two Systems' will be implemented smoothly and in the long term, and it will not change after 2047."

 Additionally, in a June 2020 online webinar to campaign for the National Security Law, Zhang Xiaoming said that the National Security Law would ensure that the freedoms granted to the city can be extended beyond 2047.
 However, neither Carrie Lam or Zhang Xiaoming have promised such an extension or laid out concrete steps or goals in order for it to happen.

 In October 2021, Carrie Lam reiterated that she believed the system would be extended beyond 2047, stating "Anybody would seriously ask: why do we have to change it?
 But of course, something more concrete will have to come out later on to give the needed assurance about the continuation of the common law system, the monetary system, the professional recognition system, maybe some land leases."

 In March 2022, Xia Baolong, head of the Hong Kong and Macau Affairs Office, said that after 2047, the "one country, two systems" could be extended by another 50 years, until 2097.
 In July 2022, Leung Chun-ying, former chief executive, said that he expected the system to be extended past 2047.

-On 1 July 2022, General Secretary of the Chinese Communist Party Xi Jinping made a promise that the system is a long-term policy.
+On 1 July 2022, during a visit to Hong Kong, General Secretary of the Chinese Communist Party Xi Jinping made a promise that the system is a long-term policy.
+In February 2024, Xia Baolong said that the system would be kept permanently.